Week 1 T&L Activities:

 • level of complexity in implementation.

-3.10.3 Understand the benefits and drawbacks of different data models and
+3.10.3 Understand the benefits and drawbacks of different data models and make judgements about the suitability of data models based on efficiency and complexity.

 3.10.4 Be able to draw and represent data models: